 The very first Adam West Day celebration in Walla Walla (September 19, 2017), spearheaded by Jonathan Grant of the Marcus Whitman Hotel, included members of Adam West’s family to officially cut the ribbon for the Grand Opening Ceremony and accept keys to the City, interactive meetings with Ruben Procopio (famous artist, animator, sculptor), a street renaming, and appearances by iconic Clint Young, a.k.a.
 Batman, and his Batmobile throughout the city.

-The event was golden with a special showing of the Starring Adam West movie, lighting of the bat signal on the historic Marcus Whitman Hotel, and live performances of a unique version of Batman written by Daniel Minteer and performed live along with popular singer/songwriter Debra Arlyn.
+The event was golden with a special showing of the “Starring Adam West” movie, lighting of an immense bat signal on the historic Marcus Whitman Hotel, and performance of a decidedly newish Batman song written by Daniel Minteer and performed live with admired singer/songwriter Debra Arlyn.

-Our band High Voltage used to perform Batman back in the day, and I recall our bass player adding some cool laughs in the verses.
-Fun times.
-Though it was a favorite tune to play, I never officially recorded it until this past year for inclusion on the Calling All Aliens album.
-I tried to stay true to my original rock anthem.”
+“Our band High Voltage used to perform Batman back in the day,” Minteer recalled, “and I vividly remember our bass player adding some crazy laughs in the verses.
+Though it was a favorite tune to play, I never recorded it until last year for inclusion on the Calling All Aliens album.
+I tried to stay true to my original rock anthem, and the laughs!”

 Minteer continued, “It was uncanny coincidence and timing that I would end up living in Adam West’s home town of Walla Walla, record Batman at all after so many years, and then by chance release it as part of a new album just before Adam West died, wow.
 And now with this grand Adam West Day in Walla Walla, I’m just grateful to be a part of it.”